 1U customized Riser for Slot 2 with one PCIe slot - 1 set of x8 signals routed to root port 3A of processor 1 to facilitate Non-Transparent Bridge.
-For more information, refer to S2600JF Board Developers Spec under NDA.
+For more information, refer to Multi-node Server Board Developers Spec under NDA.